 - 70 grams unsalted butter melted

-Place in the freezer for ten minutes or the fridge for at least 30 minutes.
+- Place in the freezer for ten minutes or the fridge for at least 30 minutes.
 The base wants to be hard.

-When ready to serve or earlier if it suits you, drizzle over toffee sauce in a drizzly manner.
+- When ready to serve or earlier if it suits you, drizzle over toffee sauce in a drizzly manner.

-Apply to Horse Face.
+- Apply to Face.